nf-core/stableexpression/docs/usage.md

 > Please provide pipeline parameters via the CLI or Nextflow `-params-file` option.
 Custom config files including those provided by the `-c` Nextflow option can be used to provide any configuration _**except for parameters**_; see [docs](https://nf-co.re/docs/usage/getting_started/configuration#custom-configuration-files).

 > [!TIP]
-> For setting number of CPUs and memory used by the pipeline, or for instruction on how to run it on an HPC, see [configuration](configuration.md).
+> For setting number of CPUs and memory used by the pipeline, or for instruction on how to run it on an HPC, see the [configuration instructions](configuration.md).

-> [!TIP]
+> [!NOTE]
 > In case of issues with the pipeline, please check the [troubleshooting page](troubleshooting.md) or [report a new issue](https://github.com/nf-core/stableexpression/issues).

 > _Documentation of pipeline parameters is generated automatically from the pipeline schema and can no longer be found in markdown files._